Prior99/node-libpng/README.md

 }
 ```

-In this example, a 100x60 pixel image with no alpha channel will be encoded and written to disk.
+In this example, a 100x60 pixel image will be encoded and written to disk.
+Based on the length of the buffer and the provided dimensions the presence of an alpha channel will be automatically calculated.

 It is possible to omit either `width` or `height` from the options.